 Elisabeth's work has appeared in various scholarly publications, including: Ethnic & Racial Studies, Journal of the American Academy of Religion, American Journal of Cultural Sociology, European Journal of Sociology, Annual Review of the Sociology of Religion, and Social Science & Medicine.
-Elisabeth is also a public scholar who works with non-profit organizations (e.g. the New America Foundation, the Institute for Social Policy and Understanding, and the Center for Iranian Diaspora Studies) and writes for mainstream publications to communicate research to a public audience.
-Her writing has appeared in such publications as The Washington Post, Frankfurter Allgemeine Zeitung, Religion & Politics, and Tablet Magazine, and she has been featured on BBC Radio.
+Elisabeth is also a public scholar who works with non-profit organizations and writes for mainstream publications such as The Washington Post, Frankfurter Allgemeine Zeitung, New England Review, Religion & Politics, and Tablet Magazine, and she has been featured on BBC Radio.
 She speaks German and Spanish fluently, and also can speak Turkish moderately.

 ARTICLES: